Tracking and Managing Process Workflows with Workflow Tracking Software

 Clearly defined, repeatable process –

-processes that are of the rinse-and-repeat nature are best suited for workflow tracking.
-Every workflow management software should transform a task or a process into a repeatable and predictable project.
+Processes that are of the rinse-and-repeat nature are best suited for workflow tracking.
+Every workflow software should transform a task or a process into a repeatable and predictable project.

 Macro-level view of processes –